marketable-it-skills/s17-es2023-module_a-design_and_implementation/project-description.md

 ## Assessment

-Module A will be assessed using Google Chrome and Firefox.
+The project will be assessed using Google Chrome and Firefox.
 The axe browser extension is installed in Google Chrome and allows competitors to validate the website according to the accessibility standards WCAG.

 ## Mark distribution